ResetXPDR/MSFS_AutoFPS/README.md

         - Settings recovery will commence recovery immediately in any mode if the current FPS is above the target FPS by the FPS tolerance amount.
         - In FPS Cap mode, the reseek process will be triggered at least 30 seconds after the last time settings reduction level was reduced and the target FPS is being achieved once again.
         - Displacement Maps will not restore to enabled until above 100 ft AGL, as it is known to cause texture corruption at low altitudes.
-      - TLOD Base Min and OLOD will be progressively reduced at the user-defined LOD step rate by up to 50%.
+      - TLOD Top Max and OLOD will be progressively reduced at the user-defined LOD step rate by up to 50%.
-        - TLOD Top Min gets reduced by the same proportional amount that TLOD Base gets reduced for FPS Cap mode.
+        - TLOD Base Min gets reduced by the same proportional amount that TLOD Top gets reduced for FPS Cap mode.
       - Max Levels setting determines how many levels the settings other than LODs will be reduced by in subsequent reduction cycles.
       - Floor setting determines the minimum setting quality level that settings will be reduced to, including off if an allowable state for a setting.
       - Recover setting determines at which altitude (ground, Alt TLOD Base or  / equivalent) settings reduction recovery can occur as enabling it at lower altitudes may not be acceptable for some users.
 The default is Alt TLOD Base, being the middle option.